Use SonarCloud with Travis CI

 script:

-# the following command line builds the project, runs the tests with coverage and then execute the SonarCloud analysis
+# the following command line builds the project, runs the tests with coverage, and then executes the SonarCloud analysis

 - mvn clean verify sonar:sonar -Pcoverage -Dsonar.projectKey=myorg_myrepo